-This paper is designed around the idea of the Renaissance itself: how this period reworked existing stories, literary forms, and genres into new forms of both popular and elite literature.
-It offers a number of different examples of early modern literature and treats the various formal innovations of the period as an important aspect of socio-political and cultural history.
-The course will begin with two Shakespearean plays from the Jacobean period, Hamlet and Kina Lear, Hamlet is Shakespeare's most popular, and most puzzling, play.
-It follows the form of a "revenge tragedy" but its chief interest lies in its many uncertainties.
-Is the ghost who appears to Hamlet really the ghost of his beloved father or a demon tempting him to hell?
-Does Hamlet go mad, or merely pretend to?
-Was his mother, Gertrude, unfaithful to her husband or complicit in his murder?
-In King Lear, Shakespeare transforms a folktale source into one of the stage's greatest tragedies.
-Both Hamlet and King Lear exist in two versions and their unavoidable textual instability permits close attention to the materiality of early modern texts, and the concomitant instability of both plot and character in the afterlife of the plays on both the stage and on screen.
-In the final weeks of the first term, we examine a selection of John Donne's poems, which speak back to earlier forms of verse and invent a range of speakers to explore the varied experiences of both romantic and divine love.
+This paper is designed around the idea of the Renaissance itself: how this period reworked existing stories, literary forms and genres into new forms of both popular and elite literature.
+It offers a number of different examples of early modern literature and treats the various formal innovations of the period as an important aspect of sociopolitical and cultural history.
+The course will begin with a study of Dante's "Divine Comedy" (Commedia Divina), one of the key texts in world literature, and a foundation for many subsequent Renaissance works.
+We shall focus on the first of the three books of this epic, the "Inferno," Dante's seminal portrayal of Hell, filled with violence, vengeance, sin, philosophy, theology, Florentine politics - and dragons.
+We will then turn to two Shakespearean plays.
+One history and one tragedy.
+Richard III is a study in tyranny.
+We witness the rise of the deformed and deceitful Richard, Duke of Gloucester, to the position of king, letting nothing and nobody stand in his way.
+In King Lear, Shakespeare transforms a folktale source into one of the stage's greatest tragedies - and we will focus on a number of seminal screen performances of the play as well as adaptions that extend the reaches of the play culturally and question its gender politics.
+Both Richard III and King Lear exist in two versions and their unavoidable textual instability permits close attention to the materiality of early modern texts, and the concomitant instability of both plot and character in the afterlife of the plays on both the stage and on screen.
+The final section of the course will examine a selection of John Donne's poems, which speak back to earlier forms of verse and invent a range of speakers to explore the varied experiences of both romantic and divine love.